SalishSeaCast/salishsea-site/docs/index.rst

 ..
-Copyright 2014-2021 The Salish Sea MEOPAR contributors
+Copyright 2014 – present by the Mesoscale Ocean and Atmospheric Dynamics (MOAD) group
+.. in the Department of Earth, Ocean, and Atmospheric Sciences
-.. and The University of British Columbia
+.. at The University of British Columbia
 ..
 ..
 Licensed under the Apache License, Version 2.0 (the "License");
 .. you may not use this file except in compliance with the License.